Liquefied petroleum gas: Comparison with natural gas

-Typical natural gas prices around the world

 Environmental effects

 Commercially available LPG is currently derived mainly from fossil fuels.
 Burning LPG releases carbon dioxide, a greenhouse gas.
 The reaction also produces some carbon monoxide.
 LPG does, however, release less CO_{2} per unit of energy than does coal or oil, but more than natural gas.
 It emits 81% of the CO_{2} per kWh produced by oil, 70% of that of coal, and less than 50% of that emitted by coal-generated electricity distributed via the grid.
 Being a mix of propane and butane, LPG emits less carbon per joule than butane but more carbon per joule than propane.

-LPG burns more cleanly than higher molecular weight hydrocarbons because it releases fewer particulates.
+LPG burns more cleanly than higher molecular weight hydrocarbons because it releases less particulate matter.

 As it is much less polluting than most traditional solid-fuel stoves, replacing cookstoves used in developing countries with LPG is one of the key strategies adopted to reduce household air pollution in the developing world.

 Fire/explosion risk and mitigation

 In a refinery or gas plant, LPG must be stored in pressure vessels.
-These containers are either cylindrical and horizontal or spherical.
+These containers are either cylindrical and horizontal (sometimes referred to as bullet tanks) or spherical (of the Horton sphere type).
 Typically, these vessels are designed and manufactured according to some code.
 In the United States, this code is governed by the American Society of Mechanical Engineers (ASME).

 LPG containers have pressure relief valves, such that when subjected to exterior heating sources, they will vent LPGs to the atmosphere or a flare stack.

 If a tank is subjected to a fire of sufficient duration and intensity, it can undergo a boiling liquid expanding vapor explosion (BLEVE).
 This is typically a concern for large refineries and petrochemical plants that maintain very large containers.
 In general, tanks are designed so that the product will vent faster than pressure can build to dangerous levels.